openvinotoolkit/openvino/src/bindings/js/docs/code_examples.md

 ### Argument validation and conversion

 When binding JavaScript arguments with C++ functions, it is crucial to validate and convert the arguments appropriately.
 The template `ov::js::validate` function is a utility that facilitates this process.
 It is particularly useful for handling different overloads of functions and ensuring standardized error messages when arguments do not match expected signatures.
-Before implementing a new conversion function, such as `js_to_cpp<ov::Shape>`, review the existing [helper methods](../include/helper.hpp).
-There may already be a function that suits your needs.
+Before implementing a new conversion function, such as `js_to_cpp<ov::Shape>`, review the existing [helper methods](../../node/include/helper.hpp) to see if one already meets your requirements.

 ### New class initialization
 When a new class is introduced to the `openvino-node` module, it must be initialized upon module loading.
-This is done in the [addon.cpp](../src/addon.cpp) file.
+This is done in the [addon.cpp](../../src/addon.cpp) file.
 The initialization process registers the class with the Node.js environment so that it can be used within JavaScript code.
 ```cpp
 Napi::Object init_module(Napi::Env env, Napi::Object exports) {
     auto addon_data = new AddonData();